SOCIAL MEDIA AND POLITICS

 ABOUT THE AUTHOR

-Kris Ruby of Ruby Media Group is a frequent commentator on Fox News.
-She reports on Facebook, Google and Big-Tech Privacy Concerns.
-Ruby is the CEO of Ruby Media Group, a Public Relations and Social Media Agency based in New York City.
+Ruby is a Political Campaign Social Media Expert.
+She is the CEO of Ruby Media Group, a Public Relations and Social Media Agency based in New York City.
 Kris Ruby is a seasoned political campaign strategist with experience running social media campaign ads.
 Ruby is a frequent social media commentator on national news outlets to discuss the role of social media in US presidential elections and how candidates utilize social media marketing platforms to win voters in real-time.

 Newsmax: Political campaign strategist Kris Ruby on Mike Bloomberg’s Social Media Marketing strategy.

 International Policy Digest: Is It Time for Trump and Biden to Work Harder to Attract the Gen Z and Millennial Vote?

 Kris Ruby Reports: An investigation into social media disinformation in 2020.
 How Twitter used natural language processing in content moderation.

 Political Content on Social Media Report: Rules of Audience Engagement for Commercial Advertisers During an Election Year